The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The cortex doesn't necessarily need actual experiences to activate the amygdala.

-One important factor to remember: the cortex can get anxiety started but it cannot create anxiety on its own.
+One crucial factor to remember is that the cortex can get anxiety started and worsen anxiety but cannot create anxiety on its own.

 The amygdala causes the actual sensations and experiences of anxiety.